Code-Institute-Submissions/Todd-bit-milestoneproject2_MayResub/README.md

 4. Youtube
 5. Markdown

-##Bugs
+## Bugs

-The only bug that I had was that the coordinates given by Google Maps were incorrect, and put the locations in the wrong place.
-I fixed this problem by going to LatLong website for correct map coordinates.
+The only bug that I had was that the coordinates given by Wikipedia were incorrect, and put the locations in the wrong place.
+I fixed this problem by going to  a different website called LatLong, which gave me the correct map coordinates.

-##Media
+## Media

 The Hero image photo was taken from Google Images, photographer unknown.